helm/charts/stable/mongodb-replicaset/README.md

 ## Configuration

-The following tables lists the configurable parameters of the mongodb chart and their default values.
+The following table lists the configurable parameters of the mongodb chart and their default values.

 | Parameter                       | Description                                                               | Default                                             |
 | ------------------------------- | ------------------------------------------------------------------------- | --------------------------------------------------- |